 Whether it’s the convenience of a can, its low calorie count, or the fact that it’s marketed as a more premium ready-to-drink (RTD) beverage, the hard seltzer category continues to go gangbusters this summer.
 In just two years between 2018 and 2020, hard seltzer jumped from $500 million worth of sales to $4 billion.
 And in 2021, it’s expected that consumers in the U.S. will purchase 281 million 9-liter cases of the light and fruity beverage.

 In what’s becoming a crowded market, it’s crucial to stand out on the shelf and online.
-High Noon separates itself by appealing to the better-for-you crowd, including distilled liquor and real juice in its transparent ingredient list.
-That strategy — plus a high-profile partnership — may just be High Noon’s secret to success.
+High Noon seltzer separates itself by appealing to the better-for-you crowd, including distilled liquor and real juice in its transparent ingredient list.
+That strategy — plus a high-profile partnership — may just be the High Noon drink’s secret to success.

-Read on for eight more things you should know about High Noon.
+Read on for 10 more things you should know about High Noon.

-Most hard seltzers’ alcohol content comes from brewed malt, fermented cane sugar, or vaguely descript distilled spirits.
-But High Noon uses vodka that’s been distilled five times for the ultimate smooth texture.
+Where most hard seltzers’ alcohol content comes from brewed malt, fermented cane sugar, or vaguely described distilled spirits, High Noon ingredients are a little different.
+The hard seltzer uses real vodka that’s been distilled five times for the ultimate smooth texture.